Fuwn/nitrous/README.rst

   $ nitrous check tor

-It is recommended that you use Tor as a proxy, however, if you'd like to use any of the other supported proxy types, -- http, socks4, or socks5 -- you can can specify your proxy file as so;
+It is recommended that you use Tor as a proxy, however, if you'd like to use any of the other supported proxy types, -- :code:`http`, :code:`socks4`, or :code:`socks5` -- you can can specify your proxy file as so;

 .. code-block:: shell